Takadenoshi/sse-presentation/presentation/source.md

 ---

+# Like polling but better

+Best suited for UTF-8 updates

+Especially for multiple update channels

+. . .

+Tradeoff: more connections vs querying your data store

+---

 # Like WebSockets but -

+- Not really

 - Unidirectional & UTF-8

 . . .

-- Easy to debug
-  - just `curl` it ✅

-. . .

 - Is HTTP/REST -> easier integrated
   - Happy part of your RESTful server backend
     - vs WS the trying-to-fit-in cousin

+. . .

+- Easy to debug
+  - just `curl` it ✅

 . . .